sjpierce/CSTAT.RR2025/README.md

     - `.quarto/`: This hidden folder may be created by Quarto to hold temporary files.
 Do not edit or delete any of these files unless you know what you are doing!
 This folder is not tracked by Git.
-    - `output/`: This folder holds rendered output from scripts in its parent folder.
+  - `output/`: This folder holds rendered output from scripts in this Quarto project.
     - `Create_MyStudy_Data.html`: This is created by rendering `scripts/Create_MyStudy_Data.qmd`.
     - `MyStudy_Report.html`: This is created by rendering `scripts/MyStudy_Report.qmd`.
-    - `.gitignore`: This file tells Git what files to ignore and omit from synchronizing with the main repository on GitHub.
-    - `_quarto.yml`: This is a Quarto metadata file containing folder-level YAML code that will be inherited by Quarto scripts in this folder or its subfolders.
-    - `Create_MyStudy_Data.qmd`: This Quarto script creates the example file `data/MyStudy.RData`.
-The output from rendering the script is stored in `scripts/output/`.
-    - `Delete_nul_file.bat`: This Windows batch files can be useful if rendering problems leave behind a file called `nul` that is otherwise hard to delete on Windows.
-    - `MyStudy_Report.qmd`: This Quarto script is an example of a dynamic document used in the live demonstration during my presentation.
-It reads in example data, then analyzes it.
-The rendered output is stored in `scripts/output/`.
+    - `Slides.html`: These are the slides used during the presentation.
   - `.gitignore`: This file tells Git what files to ignore and omit from synchronizing with the main repository on GitHub.
   - `_quarto.yml`: This is a Quarto metadata file containing